brooksrog8/blog/src/posts/post1.md

 # AC2 Game Reversing

-## Overview
+## Introduction
 In this project, I reverse engineered Assassins Creed 2 to get unlimited currency and health using Reclass, IDA, and Cheatengine.
-I made this to be a general guideline for how these tools can be used to reverse engineering games.
+I made this to be a general educational guideline for how these tools can be used to reverse engineering games.

 I do not recommend anyone to implement these techniques and this is strictly for educational purposes.
 ## Technologies/Tools Used